QuocTran21/Java-Card-Game/README.md

 ### Rules:
 - All players take a turn and make a bet.
-- Once a bet is placed, the cards can be dealt to that player.
+- Once a bet is placed, the cards can be dealt to that player (half deck 8,9,10,J,Q,K,A).
 - Cards are stopped after the player reaches 42 or more.
-- Their score is the sum of cards less then or equal to 42.
+- Their score is the sum of cards that is just less then or equal to 42.
 - When all players have been dealt, the house deals to itself.
-- The player's scores are compare to the dealer.
+- The player's scores are compared to the dealer.
 - If that player's score is higher than the dealer, they win double their bet.

+### Controls
+- Use combo box to switch players
+- Use buttons to place bets, deal cards, add or remove players

 ### Running the game:
 - Load the project into an IDE.